2020•07•10 New York

 H.E.
 Mona Juul, President of the UN Economic and Social Council

-On 8 July 2020, UNU-IAS co-organised one of six Special Events of this year’s UN High-Level Political Forum on Sustainable Development (HLPF).
+On 8 July 2020, UNU-IAS co-organised one of nine Special Events of this year’s UN High-Level Political Forum on Sustainable Development (HLPF).
 The Higher Education Sustainability Initiative (HESI) Special Event focused on how higher education can be redesigned to support sustainable development and regeneration, as well as how the COVID-19 pandemic has affected the higher education sector.
 There is not only an opportunity to rebuild in a more inclusive and equitable way, but a pressing need to do so.

 Ms. Stefania Giannini (Assistant Director-General for Education, UNESCO) described how the pandemic had amplified inequalities around the world, stressing the need for commitment from higher education to address inclusion and equity.
 It has provided a stark reminder of the need for science and scientific cooperation, in terms of research, training, and education processes.

 The role of quality education to eradicate inequality was highlighted by H.E.
 Mona Juul (President of the UN Economic and Social Council).
 She underlined the importance of equal access to higher education, with challenges remaining for many students from marginalised groups, including ethnic minorities and people with disabilities.
 COVID-19 is also likely to exacerbate the gender gap, especially in developing countries, hence targeted measures such as scholarships are critical in these efforts to leave no-one behind.

 The pandemic has brought a unique opportunity to build back better, stated Mr. Elliott Harris (Assistant Secretary-General for Economic Development and Chief Economist, UN Department of Economic and Social Affairs; DESA).
 He warned that if responses to the COVID-19 crisis were ad hoc and underfunded, the consequences would be long-lasting and risk reversing decades of progress.